Kamelot: 1998–2006: From Siége Perilous to The Black Halo

-Ghost Opera, Poetry for the Poisoned and Khan's departure (2006–2011)
+2007–2011: Ghost Opera, Poetry for the Poisoned and Khan's departure

-In late 2006, the band returned to Gate Studios in Wolfsburg, Germany, to record the album, Ghost Opera, which was released on June 1, 2007, in Germany, on June 4 in the rest of Europe, and on June 5 in the US.
+In late 2006 the band returned to Gate Studios in Wolfsburg, Germany, to record the album Ghost Opera, which was released on June 1, 2007 in Germany, on June 4 in the rest of Europe, and on June 5 in the US.
 The album was recorded and mixed at Gate Studios and Pathway Studios in Wolfsburg with the producers Sascha Paeth and Miro.
 Music videos were made for the songs "Ghost Opera", "The Human Stain", "Rule the World" and "Love You to Death".
 A re-issue of Ghost Opera, labeled Ghost Opera: the Second Coming, was released shortly after its predecessor.
-It contains the entire original Ghost Opera album and a second CD with ten live songs recorded during a concert in Belgrade, Serbia, with the additional bonus tracks, "Season's End", "The Pendulous Fall", "Epilogue" and "Rule the World (Remixed)".
-The World Tour 2008-2009 for Ghost Opera included three legs in Europe and one US Tour, support bands were Edguy, Firewind, Leaves' Eyes, Delain and Serenity.
+It contains the entire original Ghost Opera album and a second CD with ten songs recorded during a concert in Belgrade, Serbia, with the additional bonus tracks "Season's End", "The Pendulous Fall", "Epilogue" and "Rule the World (Remixed)".
+The World Tour 2008-2009 for Ghost Opera included three legs in Europe and one US tour.
+Support bands were Edguy, Firewind, Leaves' Eyes, Delain and Serenity.
 During the summers of 2008 and 2009, they played festivals like Wacken Open Air, Rock am Ring, Sonisphere Festival and Metal Rock Fest in Lillehammer.
 At the TT Circuit Assen they played as support with Within Temptation for Iron Maiden.

-In December 2009, Youngblood announced that the bass guitarist Glenn Barry had officially left the band and had been replaced by the touring bass guitarist and former member, Sean Tibbetts.
+In December 2009 Youngblood announced that the bass guitarist Glenn Barry had officially left the band and had been replaced by the touring bass guitarist and former member Sean Tibbetts.
 In January 2010, Kamelot started working on their ninth studio album, in a cabin in Norway.
 It was said that the band was exploring "new sounds" and that the topics on the new album would be diverse.
 During early 2010, Kamelot published the titles of three songs from the upcoming album on their official website: "The Great Pandemonium", "Hunter's Season" and "Thespian Drama".
 They also revealed that guest musicians would appear: Simone Simons (she provided vocals for the ballad "House on a Hill" and the album's title track), and later Gus G, of the Greek power metal band Firewind.